 Well-insulated and air-tight buildings are known to be vulnerable to overheating.
-An increase in the severity and duration of heatwaves is expected, resulting in more severe overheating risks, affecting on their turn the health and mortality of building users.
+An increase in the severity and duration of heatwaves is expected, resulting in more severe overheating risks, affecting in turn the health and mortality of building users.
 To achieve more future-proof buildings, it is crucial to design buildings that are “resilient” to overheating in future climate conditions.

-It is the motivation of IEA EBC Annex 80 “Resilient Cooling of Buildings” to develop, assess and communicate active and passive solutions of resilient cooling and overheating protection.
+It is the motivation of IEA EBC Annex 80 “Resilient Cooling of Buildings” to develop, assess, and communicate active and passive solutions of resilient cooling and overheating protection.
 Resilience was defined and indicators were developed to assess the resilience of cooling technologies in subtask A “Fundamentals”.
-Moreover, shocks like heatwaves, were defined for all climate zones around the world.
+Moreover, shocks like heatwaves were defined for all climate zones around the world.
 Subtask B “Solutions” systematically assessed the benefits, limitations, and performance indicators of resilient cooling solutions.
 In addition, specific R&D towards new developments and improvements of resilient cooling and overheating protection solutions was carried out.
 Subtask C “Field Studies” showed the opportunities and benefits of resilient cooling through the analysis and evaluation of well-documented applications.
 Finally, subtask D “Policy Actions” dealt with policy related endeavors, promoting energy efficiency and resilience in cooling.

 This series of 4 webinars will present the results of IEA EBC Annex 80 on:

-- Indicators to assess resilience of cooling in buildings [May 10th, 2022 – 15:00-16:15 CET – Registration link]
+- Indicators to assess resilience of cooling in buildings [10 May 2022 – 15:00-16:15 CET – Completed]

-- Future weather data and heatwaves [May 31st, 2022 – 16:00-17:15 CET – Registration link]
+- Future weather data and heatwaves [31 May 2022 – 16:00-17:15 CET – Completed]

-- Examples of resilient cooling solutions [September 13th, 2022 – 15:00-16:15 CET – Registration link (available soon)]
+- Examples of resilient cooling solutions [13 September 2022 – 15:00-16:15 CET – Registration link ]

-- Case studies and policy recommendations [September 20th, 2022 – 15:00-16:15 CET – Registration link (available soon)]
+- Case studies and policy recommendations [20 September 2022 – 16:00-17:15 CET – Registration link ]